 If you were injured working overseas, the first thing to remember is that your injury is covered by the Defense Base Act.
 With very few exceptions, any action at any time that takes place while you are overseas—including recreational activity—should be compensable.
 You do not have to be actively working at the time of your injury to qualify for DBA coverage.

-Keep These Ten Tips in Mind While Building Your Defense Base Act Claim
+Keep These Ten Tips in Mind When You File a Defense Base Act Claim

 In order to protect your case, remember these pointers after you have been hurt…